No one can look after your wellbeing better than you. If you...

 It depends on how bad it is but a leaking tap can waste as much as 1 litre an hour.
 In a week that’s enough to fill a bathtub.

-Fix the leak: Fixing leaks can be simple to do and generally it won’t take you long.
+Fixing leaks can be simple to do and generally it won’t take you long.
 Here’s a step-by-step video you can follow.
+If you live in rented accommodation, your landlord is usually responsible for small fixes such as this.
+Ask them and see if they can help.

 A five minute shower uses about 35 litres of water.
 But stay in there longer and your bills could really spiral.